-ANNUAL FUND OPERATING EXPENSES (EXPENSES THAT YOU PAY EACH YEAR AS A PERCENTAGE OF THE VALUE OF YOUR INVESTMENT)1
+ANNUAL FUND OPERATING EXPENSES (EXPENSES THAT YOU PAY EACH YEAR AS A PERCENTAGE OF THE VALUE OF YOUR INVESTMENT)

-Management Fee 0.18%

-Distribution and/or Service (12b-1) Fees None
+Total Annual Fund Operating Expenses 0.18%

 Other Expenses 2 0.00%

-Total Annual Fund Operating Expenses 0.18%
+Distribution and/or Service (12b-1) Fees 0.00%

+Management Fee 1 0.18 %

-The Fund's investment advisory agreement provides that the Fund's investment advisor will pay substantially all expenses of the Fund, except for the fee payment under the Fund's Investment Advisory Agreement, payments under the Fund's Rule 12b-1 Distribution and Service Plan, brokerage expenses, acquired fund fees and expenses, taxes, interest (including borrowing costs), litigation expense and other non-routine or extraordinary expenses.
-Additionally, the Fund shall be responsible for its non-operating expenses, and fees and expenses associated with the Fund's securities lending program, if applicable.
+The Fund's investment advisory agreement provides that the Fund's investment adviser will pay substantially all expenses of the Fund, except for the management fee payment under the Fund's Investment Advisory Agreement, payments under the Fund's Rule 12b-1 Distribution and Service Plan, brokerage expenses, acquired fund fees and expenses, taxes, interest (including borrowing costs), litigation expense and other non-routine or extraordinary expenses.
+Additionally, the Fund shall be responsible for its non-operating expenses, including brokerage commissions and the fees and expenses associated with the Fund's securities lending program, if applicable.
+The Fund's investment advisory agreement is governed by Section 15 of the Investment Company Act of 1940, as amended and any pronouncements thereunder.